Playing Out in the Media

 - Court report in The Bristol Post about a woman who pleaded guilty to careless driving and threatening behaviour during a playing out session in a Bristol street.

 - News piece in The Birmingham Mail about residents in King’s Heath opening up their street for play.

 - Interview on LBC radio about the benefits of playing out.

 - News piece in This Is London about playing out starting in two streets in Greenwich – the first in the borough.

-- News piece in The Croydon Advertiser about the launch of a play streets policy by Croydon council.
+- News piece in the New Addington Advertiser about the launch of a play streets policy by Croydon council.

 - Article in The Guardian Life & Style section on the history of Playing Out and the experiences of residents in Worthing and Leeds.

 - Article in The Chronicle about the first playing out session in Monkseaton, North Tyneside

 - Article on North London online news and features site Kentish Towner about playing out in Camden

 - Interview on BBC Radio Bristol‘s John Darvel show with Naomi Fuller and Bristol parent and street organiser Zoe Banks